kiboschool/course-mathematical-thinking/src/homework/problem-sets/week7.md

     3. 1111111
     4. 1001010

-## References:
+## References

-Problems 1-3 were drawn from [chapter 6 of Precalculus, 3rd corrected edition by S&Z](https://www.stitz-zeager.com/szprecalculus07042013.pdf)
+Problems 1-3 were drawn from [chapter 6 of Pre-calculus, 3rd corrected edition by S&Z](https://www.stitz-zeager.com/szprecalculus07042013.pdf)